sdb-cloud-ops/AWS/README.md

-# Deploy infrastructure required to setup Kubernetes cluster on AWS with Terraform
+# Deploy infrastructure required to setup a self hosted Kubernetes cluster on AWS with Terraform

-This purpose of this article is to automate the process of deploying infrastructure required to setup a Kubernetes cluster with Terraform.
+This purpose of this article is to automate the process of deploying infrastructure required to setup a self-hosted/self-managed Kubernetes cluster with Terraform.

 We chose to use Kubespray to deploy our Kubernetes cluster.
 Kubespray is a composition of [Ansible](https://docs.ansible.com/) playbooks, [inventory](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/ansible.md), provisioning tools, and domain knowledge for generic OS/Kubernetes clusters configuration management tasks.
 Kubespray provides: